 We are authorized to issue up to 100,000,000 shares of common stock with a par value of \$0.001.
-As of March 31, 2016, we had 1,257,644 shares of common stock issued and outstanding, held by 38 stockholders of record.
+As of March 31, 2016, we had 1,259,644 shares of common stock issued and outstanding, held by 38 stockholders of record.
 The number of stockholders, including beneficial owners holding shares through nominee names, is approximately 2,300.
 Each share of common stock entitles its holder to one vote on each matter submitted to the stockholders for a vote, and no cumulative voting for directors is permitted.
 Stockholders do not have any preemptive rights to acquire additional securities issued by us.
 As of March 31, 2016, there were options outstanding for the purchase of 56,641 shares of common stock and warrants for the purchase of 830,326 shares of common stock.
-In addition, 23,334 shares of our common stock are issuable upon the conversion of Series A Convertible Preferred Stock, up to 24,553 shares of our common stock are issuable upon the exercise of placement agent warrants and an unknown number of shares are issuable upon conversion of \$975,000 in convertible promissory notes, all of which could potentially dilute future earnings per share.
+In addition, 23,334 shares of our common stock are issuable upon the conversion of Series A Convertible Preferred Stock, up to 24,553 shares of our common stock are issuable upon the exercise of placement agent warrants and an unknown number of shares are issuable upon the exercise of \$710,000 of warrants related to Convertible Notes Payable, all of which could potentially dilute future earnings per share.